thedatacrew/sqlserver-coding-standards/documentation/sqlstyle.guide.md

 GO
 ```

 - The primary identifier for the table must be TableNameID with ID in uppercase.
+This is a standard notation used by many ORM's to identify Primary & Foreign Keys by Convention.
 - When used a business Key identifier for the table where surrogate keys are used must be TableNameBK with BK in uppercase.
 - Every table must contain the fields LastModifiedBy, LastModifiedDate for audit purposes.
 - The PrimaryKey must be first in the table followed by the Foreign Keys in alphabetical order. i.e. followed by the Business Key's in alphabetical order